 If the PD is smaller or bigger people tend to look through the reading zones decentered so they are closer to the areas that produce blurry vision.
 In most cases when the Add value is still low people can get away with it.
 But the width of view will be compromised which is not the most comfortable case.
 Because in most cases you are using your progressives nearly all day long.

-So if the PD is bigger or smaller than average it is a good idea to consider the PD optimized versions of Hoya progressives which is Lifestyle 3i and the Hoyalux ID MyStyle V+.
+So if the PD is bigger or smaller than average it is a good idea to consider the PD optimized versions of Hoya progressives which are Lifestyle 3i and the Hoyalux ID MyStyle V+.
 Especially when your PD is as small as 29mm or as big as 35mm.

 Now let us say your Add value would be higher like +2,00D.
 With this amount of reading power, you really rely on your progressives in your daily looks in the near range.
 This is often the case when people had their 50th birthday.
 The progressives now need to be a lot stronger than 5 or 8 years ago.

 What comes along with the stronger lenses is the increasing distortions on the left and right.
 The blurriness increases as you look at the stairs while walking them and you need to point your nose more in the direction you want to look at.
-When this happens it is more important to get a progressives like the Lifestyle 3i or the Hoyalux ID MyStyle V+.
-The reason in almost every case in combination of wearer and frame one or two of the mentioned parameters is not in the standard range.
+When this happens it is more important to get a progressive lens like the Lifestyle 3i or the Hoyalux ID MyStyle V+.
+The reason in almost every case in a combination of wearer and frame one or two of the mentioned parameters is not in the standard range.

 When this happens tolerance for accepting a slightly off reading zone is not given anymore because they are a lot smaller than with the lower reading power.
 Before there was the option to choose between the higher-end variants and the lower-priced ones and both were reasonable.
-In this case, though most of the times, wearers of progressive lenses will benefit from the customization feature the better lenses give you.
+In this case, though most of the time, wearers of progressive lenses will benefit from the customization feature the better lenses give you.

-In this stage is not a big deal to get new progressive lenses when you are already used wearing them.
+In this stage is not a big deal to get new progressive lenses when you are already used to wearing them.
 If you start out with your first pair of progressive I expect you to have a longer and harder time adjusting to the lenses even if you chose the very high-end lenses from Hoya.
 The reasons are your eyes and the limitations that come with the lost ability to accommodate to the near range.

 Hoyalux Sportive Trueform

 If you want to wear a frame that needs really curved lenses to provide you extremely wide field of view for your sports activities or you just want to wear a unique frame this is your lens from hoya.
-You can get this lens design in a clear material, with a permanent tint or with an automatic tint (photochromic lenses) which I will go into detail at the end of this article.
+You can get this lens design in clear material, with a permanent tint, or with an automatic tint (photochromic lenses) which I will go into detail at the end of this article.

 Computer Progressive Lenses from Hoya